 From here, take a left and head east onto a short singletrack climb that is the School Bus #929

 trail.
 A couple hundred feet later you start to descend.
-This is a long, and gnarly descent that is heavily eroded in the upper sections due to fall line construction, past (and sometimes current) motorcycle use, and poor erosion control.
+This is a long, and gnarly descent.
 If you like going fast through chunder, you'll love the upper parts of this descent.
-At the bottom, turn right on the 105
+The legendary bus rests about 2/3 down a bit off the trail.
+At the bottom, you'll come to a T-intersection with the Hobbit

 History & Background